How long can I remain in Australia after visa cancellation?

 Can a cancelled visa be reinstated?

-In some circumstances it is possible for a visa that has been cancelled by the Department of Immigration to be reinstated.
+In some circumstances, it is possible for a visa that has been cancelled by the Department to be reinstated.
 Typically, a case officer will cancel a visa after an application is made for a review of that decision, perhaps to the Administrative Appeals Tribunal (AAT).
 The AAT may then set aside the decision to cancel the visa, such that the visa might be said to be “reinstated.”
 Instead of “reinstated” it is better to describe the initial decision to cancel the visa as incorrect and to treat the later decision of the AAT as if no cancellation ever occurred.

 Can permanent residents get deported?